kpetrilli/DWHost/README.md

 ## Disclaimer
-Also, remember that I am not responsible in any way and therefore I decline every resopnsability for whatever you do.
+Also, remember that I am not responsible in any way and therefore I decline every responsibility for whatever you do.